Language-Research-Technology/ldaca-website/content/news/posts/darwin-digital-collections-workshop/index.md

 Another highlight of the workshop were the hands-on sessions, where participants explored the use of some of the tools introduced in earlier presentations.
 These activities explored essential considerations, including metadata organisation and description.

-Participants tried their hand at applying the RO-Crate method and using the Crate-O platform, setting up {{< glossary_link display="linked data" id="linked-data" >}} collections based on their own collections and datasets.
+Participants tried their hand at applying the RO-Crate method and using the Crate-O platform, setting up <GlossaryLink display="linked data" id="linked-data" /> collections based on their own collections and datasets.
 Along the way, an important insight emerged: not all spreadsheet programs are equal.
 While tools like Microsoft Excel, Apple Numbers and Google Sheets might seem interchangeable, subtle differences in formatting and formula handling can lead to unexpected results.
-This realisation proved to be a valuable learning moment and will help with refining the application of RO-Crate {{< glossary_link display="standards" id="standard" >}} and improve instructional materials.
+This realisation proved to be a valuable learning moment and will help with refining the application of RO-Crate <GlossaryLink display="standards" id="standard" /> and improve instructional materials.
 By the end of the workshop, participants successfully set up linked datasets and gained a better understanding of RO-Crate, laying a strong foundation to continue their work beyond the session.

 <br>